angelocarasig/alethia/DATABASE.md

 ## Overview

 Alethia uses SQLite with GRDB as the database layer.
-The schema is designed to support a flexible manga reading application with multiple content sources, tracking capabilities, and user library management but this file will only document at specific versions how the schema changes.
+The schema is designed to support a flexible manga reading application with multiple content sources, tracking capabilities, and user library management.

-**Current Version**: 1.0.3
+**Current Version**: 1.0.4

 ## Entity Relationship Diagram

-### Version 1.0.3
+### Version 1.0.4

 ```mermaid
 erDiagram